Yearnsmith/listr/README.md

 ##### Change A List's Title

 To change the title of a list, select *Change title*.
-Lister will prompt you for a new title.
+Listr will prompt you for a new title.

 ##### View Your List